 Although some scholars—primarily those within the fields of comparative religion or comparative theology—have addressed such topics for years, many faculty members in the humanities are seeking new ways to connect their expertise with efforts to foster religious pluralism.
 There also is increasing interest in these topics from faculty members in fields such as education, health care, and business in which the challenges of religious diversity will have an impact on students’ postgraduate professions.
 Arguably, education on such topics is critical not only to counter religious illiteracy and insensitivity, but also to prepare students for civic responsibility in a religiously diverse world.
 These objectives raise significant pedagogical and methodological questions for faculty members.
 How might faculty members within religious studies, as well as those in other fields with practical or theoretical connections to questions of interfaith cooperation, apply these ideas to their own courses?
 What pitfalls may arise for faculty members who breach the sensitive topics of religious identity and diversity within an academic classroom?
 How can faculty members effectively connect curricular and cocurricular interfaith work?
 What should a student know after taking a course about interfaith understanding, and how might that learning be assessed?

 This seminar, led by Laurie Patton, president of Middlebury, and Eboo Patel, founder and president of Interfaith Youth Core, will examine the substantial theoretical questions inherent in teaching interfaith understanding and explore the practical work of translating these ideas into courses.
 Participating faculty members will have opportunities to develop teaching resources such as syllabi and course modules that may be shared online with colleagues at many other institutions.
 Each day of the seminar will focus on a particular dimension of interfaith understanding—such as models of interfaith collaboration and pedagogies for teaching interfaith cooperation—and will include both theoretical and applied work.
-The seminar will blend text-based discussions of key theoretical concepts, experiential activities such as visiting sites and practicing models of interfaith dialogue, and analysis of tools to teach interfaith cooperation.
+The seminar will blend interfaith-based case study discussions, syllabi workshops, and experiential activities such as site visits.

 became the 17th president of Middlebury on July 1, 2015, after serving for four years at Duke University as dean of Trinity College of Arts and Sciences and as the Robert F. Durden Professor of Religion.
 From 1996 to 2011, Patton served on the faculty and administration at Emory University, where she was the Charles Howard Candler Professor of Religions and the inaugural director of Emory’s Center for Faculty Development and Excellence in the Office of the Provost.
 Patton began her career at Bard College, where she was assistant professor of Asian religions from 1991 to 1996.
 She is the author or editor of eight books on South Asian history, culture, and religion.
 In addition, she has translated the classical Sanskrit text, The Bhagavad Gita